couchbase/cbft/docs/dev-guide/index-definitions.md

 - ```bleve``` - a full-text index powered by the [bleve](http://blevesearch.com) engine.

 - ```blackhole``` - for testing; a blackhole index type ignores all incoming data, and returns errors on any queries.

 - ```alias``` - an index alias provides a naming level of indirection to one or more actual, target indexes.

 ### Index Params (indexParams)

-An index has optional _Index Params_.
+An index has an optional _Index Params_ JSON attribute.

 The meaning of the index params depends on the index type.